 8. Sunflower seeds

-Just a handful of seeds can help lower your blood pressure.
+Just a handful of sunflower seeds can help lower your blood pressure.
 A great source of magnesium, they are also rich in vitamin E, folic acid, protein, and fiber.
 That said, it is essential to ensure you consume them unsalted in order to minimize your sodium intake.

 An orange a day keeps hypertension away.
 While it is ideal to eat the whole fruit, a glass of orange juice would also serve to load yourself with fiber and vitamin C, thus helping lower blood pressure levels.